-Moon’s dark side faces Earth | EarthSky.org
+Moon’s near side is its dark side | EarthSky.org

-Tonight – July 4, 2017 – see if you can make out the dark areas on tonight’s waxing gibbous moon.
-These smooth, low-lying lunar plains are called maria, the plural for the word mare), the Latin word for sea.
+Tonight, while the moon is a few days shy of meeting up with the king planet Jupiter, let’s see if we can make out the dark areas on tonight’s waxing gibbous moon.
+These smooth, low-lying lunar plains are called maria, the plural for the word mare, the Latin word for sea.
 You should be able to see the darkened portions on the moon with the eye alone.
 The dark maria on the moon’s near side – the solidified remnants of ancient lunar seas of molten magma – make the near side of the moon reflect less light than the far side, which has fewer maria.

 So, in terms of albedo or reflectivity, the moon’s dark side is its near side.

-Photo top of post: Tom Stirling in Kennebunk, Maine, calls this photo Sea of Serenity.
-He caught the waxing gibbous moon from his driveway on June 15, 2016.

-If you’d like to scrutinize the maria more closely, use binoculars or the telescope.
+If you’d like to scrutinize the maria more closely, use binoculars or a telescope.
 Remember, the view will be better around the time of sunset or early dusk – before the dark of night accentuates the moon’s harsh glare.

 In times past, astronomers really thought the dark areas contrasting with the light-colored, heavily-crated highlands were lunar seas.
 In some ways they were correct, except that these were seas of molten magma instead of water.
 Now solidified, this molten rock came from volcanic eruptions that flooded the lunar lowlands.
 However, volcanic activity – at least from basaltic volcanoes – is now a thing of the moon’s past.